“[I]t is clear that one who is skilled in politics needs to know in some way the things that concern the soul.”

 Learning doesn’t end at the classroom door

 If you want to complement your education in enjoyable and provocative ways, get involved in the Berry chapter of the Model United Nations.
-This group has enjoyed success both regionally and nationally while providing students just like you with the opportunity to be part of one of the largest competitive collegiate academic organizations in the world.
+This group has enjoyed success both regionally and nationally while providing students with the opportunity to be part of one of the largest competitive collegiate academic organizations in the world.
 There’s also the Politics and Law Society, which hosts speakers and issue forums.
-In addition, the department regularly sponsors conferences on politics, philosophy and culture with other colleges and universities.
+In addition, the department sponsors conferences on politics, philosophy and culture with other colleges and universities.
 If the challenge and enrichment that come with off-campus internships and study-abroad programs appeal to you, opportunities abound.
-Students have successfully secured placements working for state and local government, members of Congress, various interest groups and political parties.
+Students have successfully secured placements working for national, state and local government, members of Congress, various interest groups and political parties.
 They’ve also gained valuable experience working with district attorneys and in law offices.
-They’ve received honors fellowships from several “think tanks” for summer study, as well as from private donors for study in Korea.
+Students have received honors fellowships from several “think tanks” for summer study, as well as from private donors for study in Korea.
 Many of our students have spent a semester studying abroad.

 What can a Berry degree do for you?